History of Wine in the 19th Century

 Grapes were first used to make wine in Japan.61

-• Charles V. Riley the first state entomologist for Missouri, identified Phylloxera as the pest destroying vineyards in Europe.62
+• Charles V. Riley was the first state entomologist for Missouri.
+He identified Phylloxera as the pest destroying vineyards in Europe.62

-• Entomologist Thomas V. Munson of Texas suggested to French officials that grafting vinefera vines onto the rootstock of vines native to the U.S. might save their grape industry.
+• Thomas V. Munson of Texas made a very important suggested to French officials.
+It was that they graft vinefera vines onto the rootstock of vines native to the U.S. He thought this might save their grape industry.
 The procedure was finally accepted and was highly successful.
-France awarded Munson the Chevalier du Merite Agricule, the highest award that could be given to a foreign civilian.
+France awarded Munson the Chevalier du Merite Agricule.
+That the highest award that could be given to a foreign civilian.
 In 1888, he was inducted into the Legion of Honor.
 To commemorate the award, a Centennial Celebration was held in Cognac and Denison 100 years later.63

 • The Uruguayan wine industry began when the Tannat grape vine was brought into the country.64

 The young Australian wine industry had clearly achieve considerable success.
 “At the 1873 Vienna Exhibition the French judges, tasting blind, praised some wines from Victoria, but withdrew in protest when the provenance of the wine was revealed, on the grounds that wines of that quality must clearly be French.”66